bt919/wordle/README.md

 ## Introduction
 This project is a clone of the game Wordle.
 It uses vite,react and typescript on the frontend, fastify and typescript on the backend, and postgresql for the database.
+The infrastructure is as follows:
+- database is hosted using supabase
+- backend is hosted using aws lambda and aws api gateway
+- frontend is hosted using cloudfare pages

 ### Features
 - classic wordle mode